terminalnode/mrfreeze/README.md

 ### Non-command features
 * Will greet a server when coming online.
-* Will automatically detect temperature statements and convert them with no user interraction required.
+* Will automatically detect temperature statements and convert them with no user interaction required.
 * Will post a message to #mod-discussion when a user leaves.
 * Will quote a message that was just pinned so people don't have to check the list of pins.
 * * Caveat: The bot does a lot of loading when starting up for this to work.
-If a message was pinned while this loading occured the next message to get pinned won't be posted, however the next one after that will.
+If a message was pinned while this loading occurred the next message to get pinned won't be posted, however the next one after that will.

 ## Todo
 ### Commands